 One night, a few days before Pharaoh's birthday, both the baker and butler have strange dreams.

 In the butler's dream, he sees a vine that has three branches.
 He describes the dream to Joseph and states that he held in his hand the cup of Pharaoh.
-With cup in hand he then "took the grapes (from the vine) and squeezed them into the cup and gave it to him (Pharaoh)" (Genesis 40:11).
+With cup in hand, he then "took the grapes (from the vine) and squeezed them into the cup and gave it to him (Pharaoh)" (Genesis 40:11).

 What the dreams would ultimately mean for the butler and baker, as was foretold by Joseph under God's inspiration, would come to fruition three days later on Pharaoh's birthday.
-The butler was given back his job serving the ruler, while the baker was hanged (verses 20 - 22).
+The butler was given back his job serving the ruler, while the baker was hanged (Genesis 40:20 - 22).

-Some people have reasoned that since a hanging occurred on this day that it therefore is wrong to celebrate the day of a person's birth.
+Some people have reasoned that since a hanging occurred on a birthday that it therefore is wrong to celebrate the day of a person's birth.
 This is a 'guilt by association' argument that does not make much logical sense.
 While one person lost his life when Pharaoh commemorated his birth, another one gained their freedom!
 Not only that, but it was eventually through the butler that Joseph's life was ultimately spared!